 From boom to bust

-Anguilla experienced a construction boom in 2005, as demand for real estate increased.
+Anguilla experienced a construction boom in 2005:

 - A new extended runway enabled private jets to land easily on the island